 This is how the scam works …

-Jobseekers are approached by someone who claims to be with a recruiting firm and told their resumes can’t be read or scanned by a hiring company’s ATS software.
+Job seekers are approached by someone who claims to be with a recruiting firm and told their resumes can’t be read or scanned by a hiring company’s ATS software.

 They never know who can (and does) access their resumes once they are uploaded online.
-So, getting contacted by a recruitment firm doesn’t raise suspicion for most of us.
+So, getting contacted by a recruitment firm doesn’t raise suspicion for most.

-However, the red flag rises when the recruitment firm tells the jobseeker they have a job they would be perfect for.
-And, although they could “open the jobseeker’s resume, their ATS system is unable to read it because it’s NOT in the company’s accepted format.”
+However, a red flag should go up when you’re told, “although we could open your resume, our system is unable to read it because it’s NOT in the company’s accepted ATS format.”

 Avoid This Vegetable

 This is the scam because job seekers are dangled (a “carrot” of sorts) something they want, and the only thing standing in their way is a somewhat affordable fee of less than $100.

 These scammers aren’t just after your initial fee.
 They are likely after your credit card number too, so be careful and avoid these scammers like the plague.